- Overview

 Professionals

-Our referral initiative has been agreed together with the school special educational needs co-ordinator (SENCO) service, Educational Psychology service, countywide Community Paediatric Service, Children’s Services Referral Management Centre (RMC) and Children and young people’s Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD) service.
+Our referral process has been agreed with the school special educational needs co-ordinator (SENCO) service, Educational Psychology service, countywide Community Paediatric Service, Children’s Services Referral Management Centre (RMC) and Children and young people’s Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD) service.

 We believe the best approach for referral into the service is for schools and parents to work together to complete the referral pack.